 In 2014, Uber co-founder and CEO Travis Kalanick launched a project with the goal of replacing the company’s more than 1 million drivers with autonomous cars.
 Now that goal is starting to come to fruition, according to a Bloomberg report.

-Uber’s plan is exciting for the founders of Otto, driverless truck start-up being acquired by the rise-sharing service.
+Uber’s plan is exciting for the founders of Otto, a driverless truck start-up being acquired by the ride-sharing service.
 “We were really excited about building something that could be launched early,” Otto co-founder Anthony Levandowski told Bloomberg.

 While Google and Tesla plan to manufacture their own driverless cars, Kalanick says that’s not in Uber’s plans, according to Bloomberg.
 Instead, it plans to enter partnerships with auto manufacturers.
 Uber also hopes to improve self-driving systems using data from its app, where human drivers are logging about 100 million miles per day, Bloomberg reported.

 “Nobody has set up software that can reliably drive a car safely without a human,” Kalanick told Bloomberg.
 “We are focusing on that.”